nebogeo/creative-kids-coding-cornwall/doc/projects/02-auto-castle.md

 ## Challenges

+* Can you make a super-castle function by nesting multiple castles inside each other?
 * We haven't tried changing the block material.
 Can you find a way of doing this so castles can be built from different block types you control?
-* Can you make super-castles by nesting multiple castles inside each other?
 * Is there a way of using randomness to make your castles more interesting?